About the Consumer Advisory Partners

 - Service monitoring and evaluation – which informs the use of evaluation and performance data to identify and drive improvement

-The committee monitors the Mackay HHS Consumer and Community Engagement Implementation Plan 2017-2018, which is aligned to the Consumer and Community Engagement Strategy 2016 – 2020.
+The group monitors the Mackay HHS Consumer and Community Engagement Implementation Plan 2017-2018, which is aligned to the Consumer and Community Engagement Strategy 2016 – 2020.

 Our Consumer Advisory Partners

-Danny Baker has been a member of the CAP since March 2016.
+Danny Baker joined the CAP in March 2016.

 Along with being a retired electrician, Danny has more than 15 years’ experience working as a support worker for various community services across Mackay.
 Danny is passionate about connecting with people and giving back to the community.